aagdev/mlimgsynth/README.md

 # MLImgSynth

 Generate images using Stable Diffusion (SD) models.
-This program is completely written in C and uses the [GGML](https://github.com/ggerganov/ggml/) library.
+This program is completely written in C and uses the [GGML](https://github.com/ggerganov/ggml/) library as inference backend.
 It is largely based in [stable-diffusion.cpp](https://github.com/leejet/stable-diffusion.cpp), but with a focus in more concise and clear code.
 Also, I put some care in the memory usage: at each step only the required weights will be loaded in the backend memory (e.g. VRAM).
 Moreover, with the options `--unet-split` and `--vae-tile` it is possible to run SDXL models using only 4 GiB without quantization.

 ## Supported models